trisfaizal/Marketing-Site/_posts/2016-12-05-free-jekyll-templates.md

 We really enjoyed making these templates and we hope they're useful for you.
 We'd love to hear how you're using them!

 We'll be making more templates in the future.
-Let us what type of templates would be valuable for you.
+Let us know what type of templates would be valuable for you in the comments below.

 <script src="/js/lightslider.js"></script>